developerforce/salesforce-slack-starter-kit/README.md

 - For production application change the `SF_LOGIN_URL` from 'https://test.salesforce.com' to `https://login.salesforce.com`

-- Generate private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new private key and consumer key and client secret obtained from the connected app in Salesforce.
+- Generate private key and certificates using open SSL as documented in the Salesforce (docs)[https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm] and change environment variables in Heroku to use new private key, consumer key and client secret obtained from the connected app in Salesforce.

 - Heroku Free Dynos sleep if left ideal.
 For Production application prefer paid Dynos.